migueldemontoro/espanaenllamas-obsolete/update/app/viz2/README.md

 _It might throw an error regarding the creation of an index, if so create a primary key for IDPIF and ICOMUNIDAD manually_

 6. Run the appropiate query to obtain the data

+7. Get rid of Ceuta since it does not have enough data to be meaningful